The Ultimate Guide to Dropshipping

 Step 1: An order is placed

 Let’s suppose that you have established an online store on Shopify and partnered up with BrandsGateway as your dropshipping supplier.
 How does the ordering process work?
 Well, a potential customer comes to your clothing boutique with the intention of buying a high-end Dolce & Gabbana dress.
-Your potential customer becomes a buyer in the moment of making an order and a purchase.
+Your potential customer becomes a buyer in the moment of making an order and a purchase ADD.
 Once an order is placed, the second step follows.

 After the first step is completed, the order is automatically passed to your supplier, in this case, BrandsGateway.
 BrandsGateway receives the order with all of its details, including a confirmation that your customer has paid.
 In this stage, as a retailer, you pay the wholesale price to BrandsGateway.